Filters Filters — Do Cartridge Pool Filters Need DE? Complete Guide

 Implement a three-cartridge rotation system.
 While one cartridge runs in your filter, keep one clean cartridge ready and one soaking in cartridge cleaner.
 This ensures you're always running the most effective filtration possible.

-Clean cartridges thoroughly using a cartridge cleaning solution followed by an overnight soak in diluted muriatic acid (following manufacturer guidelines for concentration and safety precautions - always wear protective equipment and ensure proper ventilation when handling acids).
+Clean cartridges with a degreaser (TSP or commercial cartridge cleaner) to remove oils first, and only if mineral scale remains, follow with a short dilute acid soak (about 1 part acid to 20 parts water)—never acid-soak before degreasing (following manufacturer guidelines for concentration and safety precautions - always wear protective equipment and ensure proper ventilation when handling acids).
 This removes oils and scale that simple rinsing can't address.

 Upgrade Your Filtration Capacity